-Description: Description: The cultivation of Pacific Oysters using bags and trestles on three sites totalling 65.4245 hectares at Loughros Mór Bay, Co.
+Description: The cultivation of Pacific Oysters using bags and trestles on a site of approximately 34.324 hectares at Loughros Mór Bay, Co.
 Donegal.
-Licence Application Department Ref No: T12/397A, T12/397B and T12/397C Applicant: Donegal Oceandeep Oysters Ltd., Rossylongan, Donegal Town, Co.Donegal Minister's Decision: Refuse application for an Aquaculture Licence and Foreshore Licence Appeal Type of Appeal:Appeal against the decision by the Minister for Agriculture, Food and Marine to refuse to grant Aquaculture and Foreshore Licences for the cultivation of Pacific Oysters at Loughros Mór Bay, Co.
+Licence Application Department Ref No: Applicant: Francis Gallagher, Derryness, Ardara, Co.
+Donegal Minister's Decision: Refuse application for an Aquaculture Licence and Foreshore Licence Appeal Type of Appeal: Appeal against the decision by the Minister for Agriculture, Food and Marine to refuse to grant Aquaculture and Foreshore Licences for the cultivation of Pacific Oysters at Loughros Mór Bay, Co.
 Donegal.
-Appellant(s): AP24/2019 Observers: N/A Technical Advisor: Altemar, Marine and Environmental Consultants Site Inspection: 22 nd July 2020
+Appellant(s): AP25/2019 Observers: N/A Technical Advisor: Altemar, Marine and Environmental Consultants Site Inspection: Site Inspection: 22 nd July 2020